 Natural fibers definitely felt right for this project.
-I wanted something with a boho vibe, so I highly recommend using Billow, which is a thick-and-thin cotton yarn.
-It’s soft and smooth, similar to Shine with more texture and thickness, and comes in a gorgeous, cohesive color way.
-It feels very rustic boho, I love it.
+I wanted something with a boho vibe, so decided on using Billow, which is a thick-and-thin cotton yarn.

-I admit, I really wanted to use the color ‘Natural’, which is a gorgeous off-white color that lives up to its name and looks un-dyed and au natural.
-I though it would help the design more closely resemble classic macrame, however it was out of stock when I needed to order, so I chose a couple desert green colors.
+I admit, I really wanted to use an off-white color, I thought it would help the design more closely resemble classic macrame, however it was out of stock when I needed to order, so I chose a couple desert green colors.

 This pretty pattern had many versions during the design process, me-oh-my!
 I wanted it to look lacy and open-knit in the front, but I also needed it to have integrity to hold a pot.

 It took a few weeks and a few nights of “sleeping on it”, but I figured it out and it turned out better than I had hoped.

 With all the tweaks and changes, it really is very simple and has a hippie vibe that I love.